Maria's Cookbook

 • ½ cup chopped walnuts

-1. In a bowl, mix the flour, baking powder, sugar, and salt.
+1. Mix the flour, baking powder, sugar and salt.

-4. Heat a non-stick pan over medium heat and add a bit of olive oil.
+3. Heat a nonstick pan over medium heat with a little olive oil.

 Tags: tiganites